 What is refinancing?
 It means applying for a new mortgage that will replace your existing mortgage.
 The new mortgage will pay off your existing loan and you will have a new payment structure with a new interest rate, possibly even a new lender.
-The new loan will be based off of your current credit status and programs exist for applicants with all kinds of credit ratings.
+The new loan will be based on your current credit status and programs that exist for applicants with all kinds of credit ratings.
 Your new loan will either be a Rate-and-Term or Cash-Out refinancing, depending on your existing home equity.

 Your current home equity, income, and credit score will influence what is refinancing your interest rates and new payment plan.
 These are the three most important factors for every lender when negotiating a new mortgage.

 Applicants with a high credit score will be offered better interest rates than applicants with a low credit score.
 Lenders are more willing to negotiate repayment rates with applicants who have a relatively high income compared to the loan they are financing.

 Applicants with a large amount of home equity will be able to refinance for a lower amount or possibly even receive cash back from the new mortgage.
 Although refinancing your home can provide great benefits from lower interest rates or reduced payments, your existing loan may have features that would be lost in refinancing.

 The most important considerations in refinancing your home are your refinancing goals, your credit score and your existing home equity.